z2x3c4v5bz/Learning--C_intro_4th_ed/.github/ISSUE_TEMPLATE/question-and-discussion.md

 ---
 name: Question and Discussion
-about: Submit your question and the topic that you want to have a disucssion with me by this template. :)
+about: Submit your question and the topic that you want to have a discussion with me by this template. :)
 title: "[Question and Discussion] "
 labels: question